HIV/AIDS

-HIV is spread primarily by unprotected sex (including anal and vaginal sex), contaminated hypodermic needles or blood transfusions, and from mother to child during pregnancy, delivery, or breastfeeding.
-Some bodily fluids, such as saliva, sweat and tears, do not transmit the virus.
-Oral sex has little to no risk of transmitting the virus.
-Methods of prevention include safe sex, needle exchange programs, treating those who are infected, as well as both pre- and post-exposure prophylaxis.
+HIV is spread primarily by unprotected sex (including anal, oral and vaginal sex), contaminated hypodermic needles or blood transfusions, and from mother to child during pregnancy, delivery, or breastfeeding.
+Some bodily fluids, such as saliva, sweat, and tears, do not transmit the virus.
+Oral sex has little risk of transmitting the virus.
+Ways to avoid catching HIV and preventing the spread include safe sex, treatment to prevent infection ("PrEP"), treatment to stop infection in someone who has been recently exposed ("PEP"), treating those who are infected, and needle exchange programs.
 Disease in a baby can often be prevented by giving both the mother and child antiretroviral medication.

 Recognized worldwide in the early 1980s, HIV/AIDS has had a large impact on society, both as an illness and as a source of discrimination.
 The disease also has large economic impacts.
 There are many misconceptions about HIV/AIDS, such as the belief that it can be transmitted by casual non-sexual contact.
 The disease has become subject to many controversies involving religion, including the Catholic Church's position not to support condom use as prevention.
 It has attracted international medical and political attention as well as large-scale funding since it was identified in the 1980s.

-HIV made the jump from other primates to humans in west-central Africa in the early-to-mid 20th century.
+HIV made the jump from other primates to humans in west-central Africa in the early-to-mid-20th century.
 AIDS was first recognized by the U.S. Centers for Disease Control and Prevention (CDC) in 1981 and its cause—HIV infection—was identified in the early part of the decade.
-Between the first time AIDS was readily identified through 2021, the disease is estimated to have caused at least 40 million deaths worldwide.
-In 2021, there were 650,000 deaths and about 38 million people worldwide living with HIV.
-An estimated 20.6 million of these people live in eastern and southern Africa.
+Between the first time AIDS was readily identified through 2024, the disease is estimated to have caused at least 42.3 million deaths worldwide.
+In 2023, 630,000 people died from HIV-related causes, an estimated 1.3 million people acquired HIV and about 39.9 million people worldwide living with HIV, 65% of whom are in the World Health Organization (WHO) African Region.
 HIV/AIDS is considered a pandemic—a disease outbreak which is present over a large area and is actively spreading.
 The United States' National Institutes of Health (NIH) and the Gates Foundation have pledged $200 million focused on developing a global cure for AIDS.
-While there is no broadly available cure or vaccine, antiretroviral treatment can slow the course of the disease and may lead to a near-normal life expectancy.
-Treatment is recommended as soon as the diagnosis is made.
-Without treatment, the average survival time after infection is 11 years.